icebear5h/robust-data-sorter/README.md

 The ingestion component is a single Lambda function behind API Gateway, handling two input modes.

-For the JSON mode, the client sends Content-Type: application/json and a body that contains tenant\_id, log\_id, and text.
-The handler validates that tenant\_id, log\_id, and text are present and well-formed, then it serializes into the internal txt format.
+For the JSON mode, the handler validates that tenant\_id, log\_id, and text are present and well-formed, then it serializes into the internal txt format.
 It constructs an internal message with fields:

 * tenantId: taken from tenant\_id.